 PI 1.2.3 Relevant information is collected to support the harvest strategy

 Scoring Issue SG 60 SG 80 SG 100

-а Range of information
+Range of of information

-Guide post Some relevant information related to stock structure, stock productivity and fleet composition is available to support the harvest strategy.
+а Guide post Some relevant information related to stock structure, stock productivity and fleet composition is available to support the harvest strategy.
 Sufficient relevant information related to stock structure, stock productivity, fleet composition and other data are available to support the harvest strategy.
 A comprehensive range of information (on stock structure, stock productivity, fleet composition, stock abundance, UoA removals and other information such as environmental information), including some that may not be directly related to the current harvest strategy, is available.

 Met?
 Yes Yes Yes

+D ()

-A comprehensive range of information, including some that may not be directly relevant to the current harvest strategy, is available.
-As well as data used directly in the stock assessment (catch-at-age, survey and LPUE data), additional information includes changing patterns of growth, the relative spatial distribution of juvenile and adult and removals from other fleets.
+A comprehensive range of information is available.
+Besides data such as size distribution of catches, survey and LPUE data, additional information includes biological parameters, and spatio-temporal distribution of juveniles and adults.
 This meets the requirements at SG100.

-Monitoring
+Monitori ng

 b Guide post Stock abundance and UoA removals are monitored and at least one indicator is available and monitored with sufficient frequency to support the harvest control rule.
-Stock abundance and UoA removals are regularly monitored at a level of accuracy and coverage consistent with the harvest control rule, and one or more indicators are available and monitored with sufficient frequency to support the harvest control rule.
+Stock abundance and UoA removals are regularly monitored at a level of accuracy and coverage consistent with the harvest control rule , and one or more indicators are available and monitored with sufficient frequency to support the harvest control rule.
 All information required by the harvest control rule is monitored with high frequency and a high degree of certainty, and there is a good understanding of inherent uncertainties in the information [data] and the robustness of assessment and management to this uncertainty.

 Met?
 Yes Yes No

-The data required by the harvest control rule are monitored with high frequency and at a level of accuracy and coverage consistent with the HCR.
-The main information required to support the stock assessment are the total catches, age and weight composition of the cathes, abundance surveys together with age and weight composition of the survey catch.
-However, the understanding of some of the uncertainties in the data is incomplete (e.g. Natural mortality considered as constant) and some of the data used to model the maturity ogive for example, is potentially out of date.
-Therefore SG 100 is not met.
+The data required by the management plan are monitored with high frequency and at a high level of accuracy and coverage.
+The main information are total catches, size composition of the catches, abundance from the surveys (MEDITS).
+However, a good understanding of the inherent uncertainties is not available.
+Therefore SG80 is met.

-С Comprehensiveness of information
+Comprehensiveness of information

-Guide post There is good information on all other fishery removals from the stock.
+с Guide post There is good information on all other fishery removals from the stock.

 Met?
 Yes

-Rationale
+Ration ale

-Taking into consideration FAO AdriaMed regional project activities facilitating the cooperation among Adriatic countries is possible to conclude that information on all removal from all fleets and nations is well recorded and is appropriate for their use in the assessment
+Taking into consideration FAO AdriaMed regional project activities facilitating the cooperation among Adriatic countries is possible to conclude that information on all removal from all fleets and nations is well recorded.